Difference Between Graylog vs ELK

 Let us discuss some of the major key differences between Graylog vs ELK:

-- ELK stack and graylog are both open source tools till a certain extent for the users to get hands on experience, continuous support and all the premium features are licensed.
+- ELK stack and Graylog are both open-source tools to a certain extent for the users to get hands-on experience, continuous support and all the premium features are licensed.

 Log analysis process in ELK:

-- In the majority of the cases which are interested in log analysis, ELK stack uses filebeat (A lightweight tool used to centralize all the logs) to direct all the logs to a specific server.
+- In most cases interested in log analysis, the ELK stack uses a filebeat (A lightweight tool used to centralize all the logs) to direct all the logs to a specific server.

-- Although logstash is very easy to work with, it gets difficult when there is high traffic data to be processed because of its limitations.
+- Although logstash is very easy to work with, it gets difficult to process high traffic data because of its limitations.